-Procedure for Appeal:
+Procedure and Stages of Appeal:

 - 1. Informal Appeal: In an effort to resolve disagreements in a timely manner, student must first attempt to resolve concerns through an Informal Appeal process where they will meet with the OLS Academy faculty or staff member from which the appeal stemmed.
-If the issue cannot be resolved at this level, the student has the option to proceed to the next level of appeal, the Formal Appeal. - 2.
-Formal Appeal: Students wishing to submit a formal appeal are encouraged to meet with the Academy Registrar for guidance in the process.
-In the Formal Appeal process, students will be asked to submit a signed document outlining the following: - a.
-Nature of the appeal d.
-The results from the Informal Appeal b.
+If the issue cannot be resolved at this level, the student has the option to proceed to the next level of appeal, the Formal Appeal.

+- 2. Formal Appeal: Students wishing to submit a formal appeal are encouraged to meet with the Academy Registrar for guidance in the process.
+In the Formal Appeal process, students will be asked to submit a signed document outlining the following:

+- a.
+Grounds for the appeal

+- b.
 All applicable dates

-- e.
-The student's desired outcome - c.
+- c.
 Names of all individuals involved

+- d.
+The results from the Informal Appeal - e.
+The student's desired outcome